xasopheno/weresocool/README.md

 A language for binaural, microtonal composition built in Rust.

-**Make cool sounds.
-Impress your friends/pets/plants.**
+<em>Make cool sounds.
+Impress your friends/pets/plants.</em>

 ![WereSoCool](https://raw.githubusercontent.com/xasopheno/weresocool/master/imgs/application.png)

-WereSoCool is a programming language for composing microtonal music geometrically.
+**WereSoCool** is a programming language for composing microtonal music geometrically.
 This language doesn't assume familiarity with either microtonal music or computer programming, but experience with either will certainly help.
 I recommend starting with the tutorials and when you feel sufficiently confident,  try to make some cool things.
 There's no better way to learn than to make stuff.
+If you get stuck, feel free to reach out to me weresocool at xasopheno dot com.

 ## Listen:

-Watch/Listen to some examples form the langauage [here](https://www.weresocool.org/play/arcs).
+Watch/Listen to some examples from the language [here](https://www.weresocool.org/play/arcs).

 ## Make Cool Sounds:
 ### Macos:
 The most recent version of the Macos application can be downloaded [here](https://www.weresocool.org/downloads).
-Inside, you'll find a lot of cool tutorials and demos that should help you get started.
-If you get stuck, feel free to reach out to me weresocool at xasopheno dot com.

 ### Linux:
 Currently on linux, you'll need to compile this locally.
 See Development.

 ### Windows
 This does not currently work on Windows...<em>sad panda</em>.
-If you're interested in using this software on a Windows machine, please
-    reach out and I'll work on it.
+If you're interested in using this software on a Windows machine, reach out and I'll work on it.

 ## Development: